ChainSafe/engineering-handbook/docs/3_development/2_tech-stack/Typescript/readme.md

 ### Cutting release {#cutting-release}

 1. Merge Pull Request with semantic title
-2. Github Actions will open PR with a version bump in package.json and updated CHANGELOG.md
+2. GitHub Actions will open PR with a version bump in package.json and updated CHANGELOG.md
-3. After merging the Release Pull Request, the package will be published on npm and a release with the changelog created on Github
+3. After merging the Release Pull Request, the package will be published on npm and a release with the changelog created on GitHub

-Following Github action will ensure that the above flow is working.
+Following GitHub action will ensure that the above flow is working.

 :::caution

 Automatic Pull Request cannot trigger workflow so required status checks cannot pass.
-You can either remove the requirement for status checks to pass or set GITHUB_TOKEN to your Github PAT token.
+You can either remove the requirement for status checks to pass or set GITHUB_TOKEN to your GitHub PAT token.

 :::